defenseunicorns/uds-k3d/README.md

 > [!IMPORTANT]
 > This package should only be used for development and testing purposes.
 It is not intended for production use and all data is overwritten when the package is re-deployed.

 This zarf package serves as a universal dev (local & remote) and test environment for testing [UDS Core](https://github.com/defenseunicorns/uds-core), invidual UDS Capabilities, and UDS capabilities aggregated via the [UDS CLI](https://github.com/defenseunicorns/uds-cli).
+If working with a remote cluster over SSH, this package will provide connection information after the cluster is created.

+> [!NOTE]
-UDS K3d intentionally does not address airgap concerns for K3d or the load balancer logic deployed in this package.
+> UDS K3d intentionally does not address airgap concerns for K3d or the load balancer logic deployed in this package.
 This allows running `zarf init` or deploying a Zarf Init Package via a UDS Bundle after the UDS K3d environment is deployed.

 ## Prerequisites